Lundeful/Lundeful/README.md

 - Frontend development with React / TypeScript
 - Backend development with .NET / C#
 - Native iOS app development with Swift and SwiftUI

+The repos here are just personal projects I do for fun.